On involutions of minuscule Kirillov algebras induced by real structures: Action on fibres and weights

 Finally, it is claimed that the fibre is non-empty if and only if $\lambda$ is fixed by a quasi-compact real structure inner to a split real structure.
 According to Theorem \ref{thm:degeneracy}, the latter condition is equivalent to injectivity of the coinvariant homomorphism $S(\g)^\g_{\sigma^*} \to \Kir^\lambda(\g)_{\sigma^*}$.
 In turn, this is equivalent to surjectivity of the map $(\Spec \Kir^\lambda(\g))^{\sigma^*}\to (\Spec S(\g)^\g)^{\sigma^*}$ (using Proposition \ref{prop:coinv_ring} and the fact that the map is finite, hence closed).
 But it is clear that this map is surjective if and only if its fibres over the dense open subset $U$ are nonempty. \end{proof}

 \begin{rmk} Instead of the route taken here, one can also observe that the principal grading on $V^\lambda$ corresponds to weight spaces for a suitable element of the adjoint group $\Ad (\g)$, and that this element is conjugate to a representative of $w_0$.
 This is the original strategy used in \cite{Stembridge1994_minuscule}.
-The inner automorphism $\eta$, arising in the discussion above, which maps a regular semisimple element to its negative is indeed a special involution in the sense of \parencite[p.\,15]{Stembridge1994_minuscule}.
+The inner automorphism $\eta$, arising in the discussion above, which maps a regular semisimple element to its negative is indeed a special involution in the sense of \cite[p.\,15]{Stembridge1994_minuscule}.
 However, the approach we have taken here seems more natural in the context of Kirillov algebras. \end{rmk}

-Finally, we present a slight extension of Theorem \ref{thm:fixed_point_count}, which makes some progress towards proving conjectures of Hausel stated in \parencite[slide 7]{Hausel2023_ICMAT}.
+Finally, we present a slight extension of Theorem \ref{thm:fixed_point_count}, which makes some progress towards proving conjectures of Hausel stated in \cite[slide 7]{Hausel2023_ICMAT}.
 Following Hausel, we introduce the following variant of \eqref{eq:dynkinpoly}, a priori as a rational function:

-Two simple facts about this are as follows: \begin{prop}\phantom{.} \begin{itemize} \item[(i)] $\D^\lambda_{\mathrm{ev}}$ is a polynomial. \item[(ii)] $\D^\lambda_{\mathrm{ev}}(1) = \D^\lambda(-1)$. \end{itemize} \end{prop} \begin{proof} Since $\D^\lambda$ is a fraction of products of cyclotomic polynomials by \eqref{eq:dynkinpoly}, it admits a factorisation
+Two simple facts about this are as follows: \begin{prop} \leavevmode \begin{itemize} \item[(i)] $\D^\lambda_{\mathrm{ev}}$ is a polynomial. \item[(ii)] $\D^\lambda_{\mathrm{ev}}(1) = \D^\lambda(-1)$. \end{itemize} \end{prop} \begin{proof} Since $\D^\lambda$ is a fraction of products of cyclotomic polynomials by \eqref{eq:dynkinpoly}, it admits a factorisation